-Use the name CLOCK\REALTIME as the clock\id argument in all P1003.1b clock functions.
+Use the name CLOCK\REALTIME as the clock id argument in all P1003.1b clock functions.

-The clock\getres function returns the clock resolution.
+The clock getres function returns the clock resolution.
 Note that you cannot set the resolution of the specified clock, although you can specify a high-resolution option that gives the appearance of higher resolution (see Section 6.1.5).

-&lt;sup>1 Otherwise known as the "Epoch."
+Otherwise known as the "Epoch."

-The values returned by the clock\gettime function can be used to determine values for the creation of realtime timers.
+You can use the values returned by the clock gettime function to determine values for the creation of realtime timers.

-When the clock\settime function is called, the time argument is truncated to a multiple of the clock resolution, if it is not already a multiple of the clock resolution.
+When the clock settime function is called, the time argument is truncated to a multiple of the clock resolution, if it is not already a multiple of the clock resolution.
 Similarly, the clock resolution is used when setting interval timers.

-The following example calls the clock\getres function to determine clock resolution:
+The following example calls the clock getres function to determine clock resolution:

 '''

 #include <unistd.h>

 #include <time.h>

 main()

-{

-struct timespec clock_resolution;
+struct timespec

+clock resolution;

 int stat;

-stat = clock_getres(CLOCK_REALTIME, &clock_resolution);
+stat = clock getres(CLOCK REALTIME, &clock resolution);

 printf("Clock resolution is %d seconds, %ld nanoseconds\n",

-clock_resolution.tv_sec, clock_resolution.tv_nsec);

-}
+clock resolution.tv sec, clock resolution.tv nsec);

 '''